ashleymavericks/notion-interactive-brokers/README.md

 # Notion Trading Journal
-A python script to automatically journal NSE stock trades using Interactive Brokers trading account email notifications
+A python script to automatically journal NSE stock trades by leveraging Stock Broker's email notifications for the buy/sell trades.

 ## Features:
 - Journal provides insights like Stock type (largecap/midcap....etc.), Sector, Industry for a given stock ticker